swalter2/knowledgeLexicalisation/README.md

+This README is not up-to-date and will be corrected very soon.
+Sorry for the delay.

 For this system an English Wikipedia corpus, indexed with pylucene 3.5 is needed.
 This corpus/index can be (already prepared) found here: